rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ## [Diamondback Ruby](http://www.cs.umd.edu/projects/PL/druby/)

-Diamond back ruby is a static analysis tool written in OCaml.
-Of all the tools analysed, this is the most featured tool.
+Diamond back ruby is a static analysis tool written in Ocaml.
+Of all the tools analyzed, this is the most featured tool.
 However, this does not support all of ruby syntax, and the development seem to have stopped in 2009.
 While I was not able to compile the tool on my own, I experimented with the binary they provide in the project page.
 However, running the tool on any example larger than a few hundred lines result in a _Stack Empty_ error.
 Secondly, it does not understand FFI, and hence complains about OpenSSL inclusion in puppet.
 After removing code from puppet that caused Druby to abort, the tool spit out a very large number of warnings.
-Howver, due to the way I had to get it to work (removing code that Druby failed to recognize), and because it does not understand the monkey patching, all the warnings I inspected were spurious, and hence I did not get very far with it.
+However, due to the way I had to get it to work (removing code that Druby failed to recognize), and because it does not understand the monkey patching, all the warnings I inspected were spurious, and hence I did not get very far with it.

 ## [Laser](https://github.com/michaeledgar/laser)

 Laser required a bit of effort to get running.
-It is abandonware with the last checkin on 2011/09/11.
-Unfortunately while its author demonstrates its capabilities in [rubyconf 2011](https://www.youtube.com/watch?v=Uadw9fmig_k), the github version did not seem to be able to detect the same errors.
+It is abandon-ware with the last checkin on 2011/09/11.
+Unfortunately while its author demonstrates its capabilities in [rubyconf 2011](https://www.youtube.com/watch?v=Uadw9fmig_k), the GitHub version did not seem to be able to detect the same errors.
 I have mailed the author, but yet to receive a response.
 Secondly, it works only on ruby 1.9 (does not support 1.8, and does not parse 2.0)

 I read the [thesis](http://www.cs.dartmouth.edu/reports/abstracts/TR2011-686/) from the author, which suggests that the biggest contribution is the static analysis of blocks, especially block arguments, arity errors, check for whether core methods like to\_s and to\_i are not overridden to return a different type.
 It can also detect unreachable code, unused variables, simple non termination, double inclusion etc. However, not all of ruby syntax is supported, and not all of ruby stdlib.